Table of Contents

 Dangerous Symptoms Requiring Expert Help

 Some signs mean serious problems need a pro.
-Look out for odd noises, smells, or big drops in power.
-If you’re not sure or feel scared, get a pro.
+Look out for strange noises, smells, or big drops in power.
+If you’re not sure or feel afraid of, get a pro.

 Finding Qualified Solar Technicians

 To find a good solar tech, look for NABCEP certifications.
-Ask friends or check online reviews for recommendations.
+Ask friends or check online reviews for suggestions.

 What to Expect from Professional Service